emcpwns/rpgchat/README.md

 # [RPG-Chat](http://ethanc.ga/rpgchat/)
 RPG-Chat is a chat room in which users are given a role/character and have to roleplay based on their character and the basic story-line provided.
 Idea by [/u/Jethropolis](http://www.reddit.com/r/ideas/comments/2ywnj1/roleplaying_chatroom_idea/ "Original Reddit Post").

+> *Since this is a 100% client-sided web-based project, the master branch and gh-pages branch are identicle*

 ## About